 2. Trade

-The deseasonalized figures posted a contraction of 2.2% with respect to the previous month, influenced by the results of wholesale and retail sales.
+Seasonally adjusted figures showed a 0.2% contraction with respect to the previous month, affected by the results of retail and wholesale trade.

 3. Services

-Services rose 0.5% in annual terms, explained by personal services, particularly health related.
+Services increased 2.4% in annual terms, explained by the performance of personal services, particularly health care, followed by entrepreneurial services.

-The deseasonalized figures presented a decline of 0.2% with respect to the month before, explained by entrepreneurial services.
+Seasonally adjusted figures showed a 0.2% decrease with respect to the previous month, determined by entrepreneurial services.

 Related information